Swap is useless

 Swap won’t happen if there is some free RAM.

-Swap happens just randomly, when kernel has nothing to do
+Swap happens just randomly, when the kernel has nothing to do

 False.
 Swap happens when memory allocation brings the number of free memory